 State of the Environment Report

-State of the Environment Report The 2013/14 State of the Environment Report is a comprehensive report and has been produced in collaboration with the Central West Catchment Management Authority.
+The 2017/18 State of the Environment Report is a comprehensive report and has been produced in collaboration with the Central West Catchment Management Authority.
 The report details the state of the Central West Catchment including the local government areas of Bathurst, Blayney, Bogan, Bourke, Cabonne, Coonamble, Cowra, Dubbo, Gilgandra, Lachlan, Mid-Western, Narromine, Oberon, Orange, Warren, Warrumbungle and Wellington.

 What is a State of the Environment Report?